 The working group was independently chaired by Uel Morton and included Seafood Scotland (facilitator), three catching organisations and three processors: West of Scotland Fish Producers Organisation, Western Isles Fishermen’s Association, Scottish Fishermen’s Organisation Ltd, DR Collin, Camalltaidh Ltd and Whitby Seafoods.
 The Scottish Government also had input.

 The landings value of Scottish Nephrops is approximately £91 million (2019) – the second highest value seafood product in Scotland.
 More information on the sector can be found within the report.

-Tags: Cabinet Secretary for Rural Affairs and the Islands, Camalltaidh Ltd, climate change, DR Collin, fisheries, langoustine, Marine Scotland, nephrops, Scottish Fishermen’s Organisation Ltd, Scottish Government, Scottish Nephrops Working Group, Scottish seafood, Seafood, Seafood Scotland, West of Scotland Fish Producers Organisation, Western Isles Fishermen’s Association, Whitby Seafoods
+Tags: Cabinet Secretary for Rural Affairs and the Islands, climate change, fisheries, langoustine, Scottish Government, Scottish Nephrops Working Group, Scottish seafood, Seafood, Seafood Scotland, Western Isles Fishermen’s Association, Whitby Seafoods